kowainik/summoner/README.md

 For example,
 ```
-  hs-init newProject on -letgc off -b
+  hs-init newProject on -letgcs off -b
 ```
-will create fully functional project with library, executable file, tests and create the repository on [github](https://github.com), but benchmarks won't be attached to this one.
+will create fully functional project with library, executable file, tests, [build script](#build-script) and create the repository on [github](https://github.com) integrated with `Travis-CI`, but benchmarks won't be attached to this one.

-But when calling this one
+But when calling this command
 ```
   hs-init newProject
 ```